-- · Although the block version number does not change for Sapling, the previously reserved (and ignored) field hashReserved has been repurposed for hashFinalSaplingRoot.
-There are no other format changes. - There are no changes to the block version number or format for Blossom. - The hashFinalSaplingRoot field is renamed to hashLightClientRoot, and its semantics changed according to [ZIP-221].
+- Although the block version number does not change for Sapling, the previously reserved (and ignored) field hashReserved has been repurposed for hashFinalSaplingRoot.
+There are no other format changes. - There are no changes to the block version number or format for Blossom. - For Heartwood, the hashFinalSaplingRoot field is renamed to hashLightClientRoot.
+Once Heartwood activates, the meaning of this field changes according to [ZIP-221].